China Grand Tour: Explore China by Train

 Therefore, it is possible that you will share your cabin with other travelers.
 This in turn is a good opportunity to talk to the locals and get an insight view of how the locals travel!
 Water and simple snacks can be bought in the train, but it is advisable to stock up with the necessary water and snacks before the trip.

 Night trains are a popular and cheap means of transport in China.
-If you can't afford a plane ticket, you can travel by night train.
-However, the introduction of high-speed trains has drastically reduced the number of night trains in China.
+People who can't afford a plane ticket, usually travel by night train.
+However, the introduction of high-speed trains has drastically reduced the number of night trains and made travelling around China more convenient.

 While the night train from Beijing to Xi’An takes 12 hours, the high-speed train covers the same distance on a separate track in approx. 4 hours.
 For the journey from Beijing to Xi'An we deliberately use the night train.
 This is pure railway romance, which will be a thing of the past in a few years.